alessandrofama/wwise-godot-integration/README.md

 ## License

 Wwise is an audio middleware that is free for non-commercial projects.
+A limited commercial license (Wwise Project may contain a maximum of 500 sound files/media assets) is also available for free.
 Otherwise, you will need to pay for a license.
 Please visit https://www.audiokinetic.com/pricing/ for details.

 The integration files, code and scripts in this repository are released under the [MIT license](https://github.com/alessandrofama/wwise-godot-integration/blob/master/LICENSE).